dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT.md

 # Get the nodes status
 kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 get nodes

-# Verify you can ping the floating Virtual IP (VIP)
-ping 192.168.77.2
+# The node's status should become Ready when you see a bunch of `cni0` related logs appear after the above
 ```

 Now we onboard the other nodes into the cluster: